 Title Registrar Regulations and internal memorandums explain the documentation and legal formalities to be met for Dominican real estate property transfers.
 They are subject to amendment from time to time and must be observed by legal representatives to avoid rejection, unnecessary request of transfer delays if title registrar requests new documents in substitution of former documents that do not meet legal and regulatory requirements.

-Due to the above, it is best to retain a qualified Dominican real estate attorney and avoid complications and delays, as title registrar requirements for real estate title transfers are very strict and specific in both form and substance and will need to be present when filing a request of transfer before Dominican title registrar.
+Due to the above, it is best to retain a qualified and experienced Dominican real estate attorney and avoid complications and delays, as title registrar requirements for real estate title transfers are very strict and specific in both form and substance and will need to be present when filing a request of transfer before Dominican title registrar.